TopSlime999/Argonify/README.md

 - [ ] Code clean up.

 ## Stage Three
-Emplment the first Spyware tool.
+Implement the first Spyware tool.
 - [ ] Create basic keylogger which sends information back to the main desktop app.
 - [X] Display the entered keys in a fashionable sense.
 - [ ] ADD MORE STAGES LATER - first get here :-) .